IMOsbo/DATA6550-Visualization/README.md

 The dataset can be found at: <https://www.kaggle.com/competitions/titanic/> (*a Kaggle Username & Password are needed to download*).

 ### Collaboration (`/Collaboration`)
 This folder holds the weekly word documents cronicaling our project progress and disussions.
+In addition it also holds trasnscripts of our talks and summaries of the talks recorded by Zoom.